rngusrb/test-pro/README.md

 ## Run the backend micro-services
 See the README.md files inside the each microservices directory:

-- 작가 관리
+- authordm
-- ai service
+- aiservice
-- 포인트 관리
+- pointdm
-- 구독자관리
+- userdm
-- 서재플랫폼
+- admindm
-- 집필관리
+- authordm

 ## Run API Gateway (Spring Gateway)